-- To maintain the watercourse and to clear any obstructions (natural or otherwise) so the normal flow of water is not impeded. - To accept the natural flow from your upstream neighbour and transfer it downstream without obstruction, pollution, or diversion.
-This includes accepting floodwater through your land. - To maintain the banks and bed of the watercourse (including trees and shrubs growing on the banks) and any flood defences that exist on it. - To maintain any structures on your stretch of watercourse including culverts, weirs, and mill gates.

-- To Keep the bed and banks clear from any matter that could cause an obstruction and clearing any debris, natural or otherwise, even if it did not originate from your land - As a riparian landowner you also have a responsibility to manage your own flood risk. - Perception of what is clear on not and it's impacts.
+- To maintain the natural flow of the watercourse and to clear any obstructions that may cause flooding to another property. - To accept the natural flow from upstream and transfer it downstream without obstruction, pollution, or diversion.
+This includes accepting floodwater through your land. - To maintain any structures on your stretch of watercourse including culverts, weirs, and mill gates. - To keep the bed and banks clear from any matter that could cause an obstruction leading to increased flood risk to neighbouring property, even if it did not originate from your land. - To not pollute the water or the riparian environment. - To not disturb wildlife or their habitat and prevent invasive species. - As a riparian landowner you also have a responsibility to manage your own flood risk.

-For more information regarding roles and responsibilities please refer to 'Living on the edge'.
+1Owning a watercourse - GOV.UK (www.gov.uk).